Chief, Division of Oncology

 Stanford University School of Medicine

-Dr. Sledge specializes in the study and treatment of breast cancer and directed the first large, nationwide study on the use of paclitaxel to treat advanced breast cancer.
+George W. Sledge Jr., MD, is Professor and Chief of Medical Oncology at Stanford University Medical Center.
+He specializes in the study and treatment of breast cancer and directed the first large, nationwide study on the use of paclitaxel to treat advanced breast cancer.
 His recent research focuses on novel biologic treatments for breast cancer.
-He has published over 250 articles in medical journals about breast cancer and chaired several nationwide clinical trials involving new breast cancer treatments.
-His work spans both laboratory and clinic.
+He has published over 290 scientific articles spannning both laboratory and clinic.